studyrah/p5-datavisualisation/project/README.md

 1. the weather had got generally hotter since the early 90's
 2. the weather had got generally wetter since the early 90's
-3. there had been a seasonal shift (as if the seasons had 'left shifted by a couple of months each year)
+3. there had been a seasonal shift (as if the seasons had 'left shifted by a couple of months')

 The data itself contains monthly data points for every year since the 1850's showing (amongst other things):